Last update: 2021-07-29

 Are Sharp classes, events and hospital tours canceled?

-We are working on transitioning many of our classes and seminars to a virtual experience.
+We have transitioned many of our classes and seminars to a virtual experience.
 Please call us at 1-800-82-SHARP (1-800-827-4277) and select option 2 to learn about webinar offerings.
 Hospital tours are canceled at this time.
 Because CPR and advanced resuscitation classes are intended for health care professionals who need their annual recertifications, we are not canceling these important programs.

 Since we are unable to offer hospital tours at this time, we have created virtual tours for mothers-to-be who are delivering at Sharp Chula Vista Medical Center, Sharp Grossmont Women's Health Center and Sharp Mary Birch Hospital for Women & Newborns.